A quadratic algorithm for road coloring: Introduction

 \section{Introduction}

-Imagine a map with roads which are colored in such a way that a fixed sequence of colors, called a homing sequence, leads the traveler to a fixed place whatever be the starting point.
-Such a coloring of the roads is called synchronized and finding a synchronized coloring is called the road coloring problem.
+Imagine a map with roads which are colored in such a way that a fixed sequence of colors, called a homing sequence, leads the traveler to a fixed place whatever the starting point is.
+Such a coloring of the roads is called synchronized and finding a synchronized coloring is called the Road Coloring Problem.
 In terms of graphs, it consists in finding a synchronized labeling in a directed graph.

-The road coloring theorem states that every aperiodic directed graph with constant out-degree has a synchronized coloring (an aperiodic graph is strongly connected and the gcd of its cycles is equal to 1).
-It has been conjectured under the name of the road coloring problem by Adler, Goodwin, and Weiss \cite{AdlerGoodwynWeiss77}, and solved for many particular types of automata (see for instance~\cite{AdlerGoodwynWeiss77}, \cite{Kari03}, \cite{Friedman90}, \cite{PerrinSchutzenberger92}).
-Trahtman settled the conjecture in~\cite{Trahtman08}.
+The Road Coloring Theorem states that every aperiodic directed graph with constant out-degree has a synchronized coloring (a graph is aperiodic if it is strongly connected and the gcd of the length of the cycles is equal to 1).
+It has been conjectured under the name of the Road Coloring Problem by Adler, Goodwin, and Weiss \cite{AdlerGoodwynWeiss77}, and solved for many particular types of automata (see for instance~\cite{AdlerGoodwynWeiss77}, \cite{OBrien81}, \cite{Carbone01}, \cite{Kari03}, \cite{Friedman90}, \cite{PerrinSchutzenberger92}).
+Trahtman settled the conjecture in~\cite{Trahtman09}.
+In this paper, by Road Coloring Problem we understand the algorithmic problem of finding a synchronized coloring on a given graph (and not the existence of a polynomial algorithm which is solved by the Road Coloring Theorem).

-The problem is not only a puzzle but has many applications in various areas like coding or design of computational systems.
-That systems are often modeled by finite-state automata (\ie graphs with labels).
+Solving the Road Coloring problem in each particular case is not only a puzzle but has many applications in various areas like coding or design of computational systems.
+These systems are often modeled by finite-state automata (\ie graphs with labels).
 Due to some noise, the system may take a wrong transition.
 This noise may for instance result from the physical properties of sensors, from unreliability of computational hardware, or from insufficient speed of the computer with respect to the arrival rate of input symbols.
 It turns out that the asymptotic behavior of synchronized automata is better than the behavior of unsynchronized ones (see~\cite{DelyonMaler94}).
 Synchronized automata are thus less sensitive to the effect of noise.